-Particular sexual acts (such as peeping, exhibiting, bestiality) that provide especially intense erotic pleasure can lead the person to prefer that behavior.
+Particular sexual acts (such as peeping, exhibiting, bestiality) that provide especially intense erotic pleasure can lead the person to prefer that behaviour.

-Behavioral learning models suggest that a child who is the victim or observer of inappropriate sexual behaviors learns to imitate and is later reinforced for that behavior.
+Behavioural learning models suggest that a child who is the victim or observer of inappropriate sexual behaviours learns to imitate and is later reinforced for that behaviour.

 Compensation models suggest that these individuals are deprived of normal social sexual contacts and thus seek gratification through less socially acceptable means.

-Physiological models focus on the relationship between hormones, behavior and the central nervous system with a particular interest in the role of aggression and
+Physiological models focus on the relationship between hormones, behaviour, and the central nervous system with a particular interest in the role of aggression and

 male sexual hormones.

-...
-Embrace who you are , what you do , and not every questions should be answered ...
+Embrace who you are, what you do, and not every question should be answered.

 Finally...Carpe diem, FucK iT!
 Be a Happy FreaK Like me!